Making LUKE+JACK accessible

-We will continue to (quietly) greet all our
+We will continue to quietly greet all our

-For ALL customers we hope this creates a quiet, welcoming shopping experience, but are mindful of this provision being aimed at supporting a pleasant and calmer shopping experience for people who are neuro-diverse, people who may have hearing difficulties or sight difficulties, those who may feel overwhelmed or overloaded by too many people or too much information.
+For ALL customers we hope this creates a quiet, welcoming shopping experience, but are mindful of this provision being aimed at supporting a pleasant and calmer shopping experience for people who are neuro-diverse, people who may have hearing difficulties or sight impaired, those who may feel overwhelmed or overloaded by too many people or too much information.

 Everyone is welcome at ALL Times.

 We want to be clear that the Luke +Jack team believe all customers who are respectful of one another, and respectful of us, deserve a respectful and pleasant and

 There are 6 car parking spaces for blue badge holders at the Argyle Street end of Virginia Street, just before the pedestrian area, these are on the same side of the road as the pavement for accessing Luke +Jack.

 The nearest car park providing accessible parking is in Glassford Street, parallel to Queen Street.
 The Car Park lifts to the Luke + Jack front door is approximately 5 minutes using the pedestrian crossing at Wilson Street.

 The nearest accessible train stations are Central Station and Queen Street Station.
 They have lift provision or platform to street access.
 Don’t be tempted to use the Argyle Street Station: although

 Glasgow is well-served by accessible buses.
 The nearest bus stops are in Glassford Street, but many other routes may stop in George Square, or close by in Ingram Street.

 The nearest fully accessible toilet is at Brutti Compadres - a friendly established bar in The Virginia Court Complex that Luke +Jack resides within.
 We do not have a customer toilet.